Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis

+The mechanism design objective is to maximize the {\em worst-case allocative efficiency ratio}~\cite{Moulin2009:Almost}, which is defined as the worst-case ratio between the agents' achieved total utility and the {\em first-best} total utility (the maximum total utility assuming agents do not lie, which is an upper bound on achievable total utility by non-deficit mechanisms).
+For our model, the first-best total utility is exactly $s(\vec{\theta})$.
 The agents' total utility is the total valuation $s(\vec{\theta})$ plus the total payment received, which sum up to $ns(\vec{\theta})-\sum_ih(\theta_{-i})$.
-The mechanism design objective is to maximize the {\em worst-case allocative efficiency ratio}~\cite{Moulin2009:Almost}, which is defined as the worst-case ratio between the agents' achieved total utility and the {\em first-best} total utility (the maximum total utility assuming agents do not lie).
-For our model, the first-best total utility is exactly $s(\vec{\theta})$.
-We use $\alpha$ to denote the worst-case allocative efficiency ratio.
-We require $ns(\vec{\theta})-\sum_ih(\theta_{-i})\ge \alpha s(\vec{\theta})$.
+We use $\alpha$ to denote the worst-case allocative efficiency ratio, which implies $ns(\vec{\theta})-\sum_ih(\theta_{-i})\ge \alpha s(\vec{\theta})$.

-In summary, all mechanism design constraints can be summarized into one inequality:
+In summary, the mechanism design constraint and objective can be summarized into one inequality:

-{\bf The whole mechanism design task is to find the largest worst-case allocative efficiency ratio $\alpha$, by designing a function $h$ that satisfies Inequality~\ref{eq:only} for all type profiles.}
+{\em The whole mechanism design task is to find the largest worst-case allocative efficiency ratio $\alpha$, by designing a function $h$ that satisfies Inequality~\ref{eq:only} for all type profiles.}